 DIY Skills – I had a friend once who used to call a handyman in to change her lightbulbs.
 She wasn’t aware that that was something she could do herself.
 I think her parents – who were decent folks, otherwise – should have been sent the bill, frankly.
 A couple of years ago I accidentally broke the key off in the front door on a Sunday morning, and a passer-by was almost gleeful in telling me how much a locksmith callout on a Sunday morning would be.
 There and then I unscrewed the whole locking mechanism and used a pin to get the broken part of the key out – saving myself £60 for the locksmith and £12 for the new lock.
 I made sure that – though it took a bit longer – the children ‘helped’ me unscrew the lock and replace the new one.
 I’m not suggesting you rewire the electrics on your house, but seriously – some things are worth knowing before you set off into the great wide world!

 And this applies to basic jobs too – there’s no reason an 11-year-old can’t put on a load of washing.
 She even hangs it out herself.
 She’s going to have to learn at some point, why not now, where I can still guide her and help her?
 And it’s not just girls.
 I remember my little brother ironing his school shirts in late-primary.
-Our mother was a hard working nurse, and our father was a soldier on active duty.
+Our mother was a hard working certified nurse assistant, and our father was a soldier on active duty.
 We all had to do our bit to help out and we are none the worse for it.

 Where food comes from/ how to cook it – There are so many cooking subscription boxes for kids these days, as well as completely free online courses that there is absolutely no reason why children shouldn’t be able to whip up a meal for the family.
 It’s one of my 9-year-old’s greatest pleasures (though clean up is something we’re…. working on!)
 Every child should be able to leave home confidently able to cook themselves something.
 Food for Life And then there’s the whole ‘where food comes from’ issue too.
 From ”Farm to Fork“, to RHS Campaign for school gardens (works at home too), to the Potato Council the opportunities for growing your own food or at least learning about the food we eat is as limitless as the time and effort we want to put in to it.